 Yet, we know that talking on a cellphone or texting while driving are major distractions and are, in fact, illegal here.

-That said, we wonder about some of the other devices now available that are undoubtedly cool and attractive, but can provide just as big (if not bigger) distractions than mobile phones.
+That said, we wonder about some of the other devices now available that are undoubtedly cool and attractive, but can provide just as big (if not bigger) of a distraction as mobile phones.

-Likewise, we like to play our iPod through the speakers on our car.
-But we’ve found ourselves looking at the gadget when one playlist ends and we decide to select another one.
+Likewise, we like to play our personal music player through the speakers on our car.
+But we’ve found ourselves looking at the gadget when one play list ends and we decide to select another one.
 Unfortunately, we are usually driving the car at the same time.

 To be frank, we are worried that other drivers are just as distracted as we sometimes are.
 We are even becoming convinced that the hands-free phones are not safe to use when driving.

 Multitasking just doesn’t seem to be a good idea when one is piloting a couple of tons of car down a road at 45 miles per hour.

 We’re not certain what the answer is.
 It simply seems that distracted driving is going to be a major concern for a long time to come.

 * Editorials reflect the opinion of the publisher.

 ** This Editorial published on Thursday, Jan.
 10, 2019, has been corrected